Last updated January 2023 | Contact | Privacy Policy

 Williams (1976), Englander (1994), Waterman (Pryce, 1994) and Price (1984).
 Although the time scale of the work of some of these researchers is different, they have nevertheless, conducted critical research in areas which is relevant to my work.

-Reference to Williams’ book The Making of Manchester Jewry: 1740-1875 (1976) provided valuable statistical data for making quantitative socio-economic comparisons, which will be discussed in Section 3.
-It was also an excellent source base for information on the origins of the Manchester Jewish community.
-It shows that the greatest suburbia movement (beginning around 1815) was northward towards Broughton with a small southward movement to areas such as Chorlton-on-Medlock and Rusholme.
-This is significant to my research since trade directory and census data show that numerous Didsbury Jewish residents began their southward step-migration through these areas.
+Williams, in the k The Making of Manchester Jewry: 1740-1875 (1976) provides valuable statistical data for making quantitative socio-economic comparison and important contextual information on the origins of Manchester Jewry.
+He demonstrates that the principal suburban movement from around 1815 was northwards towards Broughton, with a smaller southward movement into areas such as Chorlton-on-Medlock and Rusholme.
+This is significant to the present research, as trade directory and census data show that many Didsbury Jewish residents followed a similar southward migration route through these areas.
 Gustav Behrens (a wealthy Jewish merchant), for example, lived on Plymouth Grove, Chorlton-on-Medlock in 1881-86 before moving to Didsbury.
 Novelist Elizabeth Gaskell also lived on Plymouth Grove until her death in 1865 and assimilation into mainstream middle-class society is evident amongst her Jewish neighbours who socialised at her house - it was a ‘social centre’ for ‘Jewish as well as non-Jewish’ (Williams, 1976, p 169).

-A less explicit factor that may have drawn the Jews to Didsbury relates to the anxious leaders of Anglo-Jewry who perceived the degraded condition and lifestyles of the Jewish populace as embarrassing obstacles to their integration into British life (Englander, 1994, p.
-185).
-Williams supports this view, suggesting that early Jewish settlers in South Manchester moved southward to distance themselves from their social inferiors (1976, p.
-313).
-However, establishing the role of snobbery is challenging within this primarily quantitative study.
+A less explicit factor that may have drawn Jews to Didsbury relates to Anglo-Jewish leadership, who perceived the conditions and lifestyles of poorer Jewish communities as obstacles to integration into British society (Englander, 1994, p.185).
+Williams similarly suggests that early Jewish settlers in South Manchester moved southwards to distance themselves from their social inferiors (Williams, 1976, p.313).
+However, establishing the role of snobbery remains difficult within this primarily quantitative study.

-Looking at documentary evidence related to the socio-economic divisions within the Didsbury Jewish community itself, my findings support Price (1984), that such divisions were evident between the Sephardi and Ashkenazi Jews in that the Sephardim clustered in the prestigious Palatine Road.
-(1984, p.44)
+Evidence relating to socio-economic divisions within the Didsbury Jewish community itself supports Price (1984), who argues that such divisions were evident between Sephardi and Ashkenazi Jews, with Sephardim clustering in the prestigious Palatine Road area (Price, 1984, p.44).

 To compare the socio-economic divisions between the North and South Manchester Jewish communities, Armstrong (Drake and Finnegan, 1994) and Rau’s (1984) class indicators have been used which will be discussed under Section 3.